winyim/Flu-Workflow-Beginner-Friendly/README.md

 # Setting up your workspace

 ## Windows Subsystem for Linux (WSL)

 [WSL Installation Guide]

-First we need to install a Linux distribution from the Microsoft Store.
+If you are using a Windows system, WSL would be required.
+First,  we need to install a Linux distribution from the Microsoft Store.

 >Open Microsoft store and search for "Debian".
 Click "Get".